Analyzing Dependency Distribution Changes Arising from Code Smell Interactions: Introduction

 The primary objective of this study is to investigate whether code smell interactions are associated with growth in the number of overall and specific types of static dependencies.
 To achieve this, we analyze 116 top-starred open-source Java systems from GitHub, focusing on five commonly studied code smells: Feature Envy, Brain Method, God Class, Brain Class, and Data Class.
 We compare the number of static dependencies in situations where code smell interactions exist and where they do not.
 The analysis covers both the total number of dependencies and the counts for each specific dependency type.
 Non-parametric statistical tests, including the Mann-Whitney U test and Cliff’s Delta, are applied to evaluate statistical significance and effect size.

 In summary, our contributions are as follows:

 \begin{itemize}

-\item We design and conduct a large-scale empirical analysis involving 116 Java systems and five types of code smells.
-All source code, data, and replication instructions are available in our replication package \cite{blind_2025_15624918}.
+\item We designed and conducted a large-scale empirical analysis involving 116 Java systems and five types of code smells.
+All source code, data (e.g., code smell detection output, metric measurements for code smell detection, dependency detection output, and statistical analysis results), and replication instructions are available in our replication package \cite{blind_2025_15624918}.

 \item We provide the first large-scale empirical evidence that code smell interactions are associated with an increasing number of dependencies, along with consistent change directions (increase or decrease) for certain dependency types.
-Our results offer actionable guidance for code smell prioritization, detection, and the development of more effective refactoring strategies, benefiting tool developers, practitioners, and researchers aiming to improve system maintainability by removing code smells and decoupling modules.
+Our results offer actionable guidance for code smell prioritization and detection, as well as for developing more effective refactoring strategies, benefiting tool developers and practitioners aiming to improve software maintainability by removing code smells and decoupling modules.
+Researchers can also build on our study design and findings on changes in dependency distribution to further investigate code smell interactions.

 \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:background} presents the background and related work.
 Section~\ref{sec:study_design} describes the study design, including our research questions and implementation details.
 Section~\ref{sec:results} presents the results and answers the research questions, while Section~\ref{sec:discussion} discusses the practical implications of the results and potential threats to validity.
 Finally, Section~\ref{sec:conclusions} provides the conclusions and outlines directions for future work.